Physics-50/Module-1/docs/plotting-guide.md

 ![importing two images into powerpoint](images/powerpointScreenshotWithLine.png)

-When you're satisfied with how the figure looks, select all of the objects on the slide, right click and "Save As Picture".
-You now have a saved figure file (save as either .png or .jpg for Gradescope submission please).
+When you're satisfied with how the figure looks, select all of the objects on the slide, right click and "Save As Picture" and save it as a png.
+You now have a saved figure file which will need to be accompanied by a caption before it is submitted to Gradescope.